subconsciousnetwork/subtext/rfcs/2021-06-01-multilinks.md

 Links are the most important feature in Subtext.
 By allowing you to reference other documents, you can compose hypertext documents from many smaller documents.

-Links can include zero or more pipe-delimited URLs, and an optional text lable.
+Links can include zero or more pipe-delimited URLs, and an optional text label.
 They often take one of the following forms:

 - URL
 - URL with label